-There are over 3000 different newspapers in the State Library of Victoria's newspaper collection.
+There are over 3000 different newspapers in the State Library's newspaper collection.
 Here are some tips to finding newspapers in the catalogue.

 Find by title

 If you know the title of a newspaper, type it into the search box.
-If it is a common title, like The Herald or The Times, try adding the city or place of publication after the title; for example, bulletin sydney.
+If it is a common title, like The Herald or The Times, refine your search results by resource type 'newspapers' using the link in the right hand side panel.
 This will help reduce the number of search results to a more manageable number.

 Find by 'Place newspaper published'

 Go to the Advanced search.
 Choose 'Place newspaper published' from the first drop-down box.
 Type a place name into the corresponding text box – this can be a town, city, region, state or country.

 Some special interest newspapers have been tagged by registered users of the State Library.
 To search tags, click on the Tags link above the search box in the catalogue.
 You can see columns for most popular and recently added tags, and also a box to search tags.
 Type in 'newspapers' here and you'll see all the tags that have been assigned to newspapers.

 Many newspapers also have subject descriptions, which you can use in a normal keyword search.
 For example, to receive search results for newspapers about the subject of agriculture, search for 'agriculture' and then refine your search to newspapers by selecting the appropriate 'resource type' category.

 Sorting search results